bjuonday/gtanks_java_2024/BUILD.md

 <b>0.
 Gradle (apart of JDK 17)</b>
   0.1.
 Run start.bat and wait for it to install correctly
-       If it doesn't install or did not do it correctly, please make an issue and grab an log file (or copy and paste the log, i'm unsure that i haven't even checked for that) TO THE ORIGINAL REPOSITORY, not the fork!

 <b>1.
 XAMPP</b>
   1.1.
 Start Apache service